-Prior to import, some animal products and animal sub-products exported to Chile must go through the process of a monograph evaluation and approval.
-Among the products that need to be evaluated are: feathers, wool, eggs byproducts, meat and meat products (bovine, pork and poultry), animal feed like ingredients, and formulated additives in any of its forms of presentations.
+Prior to import, some animal products and animal sub-products must undergo a monograph evaluation.
+Among the products that need to be evaluated are: feathers, wool, egg byproducts, meat and meat products (bovine, pork, and poultry), animal feed-like ingredients, and formulated additives in any of their forms.